Easy Beginner’s Guide for a Voice Recording at Home Studio Set-up

 Recording and mixing a good track was once limited to individuals who could afford a high-end studio or had access to a large area.
 These days, all it takes is a few essential pieces of gear and a few extra inches of table space.

-I always thought that having my own studio lets me be much more spontaneous/ creative and to experiment, more than coming up with ideas ahead of time and then working on them while listening to the expensive tick-tock of the clock in a big-time pro studio.
+I always thought that having voice recording home studio setup lets me be much more spontaneous/ creative and to experiment, more than coming up with ideas ahead of time and then working on them while listening to the expensive tick-tock of the clock in a big-time pro studio.

 FAQs